Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Maybe not the top-end products, but certainly the budget to mid-range models.

-Dolby Atmos and DTS:X are relatively new audio formats that create a 3D sound in your room which takes 5.1 surround sound to another level.
+Dolby Atmos and DTS:X are relatively new audio formats that create a 3D sound in your room, taking 5.1 surround sound to another level.

 If you place the speakers correctly, you will get sound from overhead – and effects moving around the room.